Back

 People judge by the product

 Apps and websites, just like any other products, impact the perception of a brand in people’s minds.
-Say, if you can’t adjust font size and background in some promoted reader, you will be left with an unpleasant taste in the mouth about the editor who owns the app.
+Say, if you can’t do something as simple as adjust the font to be more readable, it will have a negative effect on the user’s impression of your business.

 User-centric experience

-Web app design process builds upon user-centric approach when experts focus on audience needs in the first place.
-This is a way to an intuitive and comprehensible interface structure which makes people feel valued.
+The web app design process builds upon a user-centric approach when experts focus on audience needs first.
+This is a way to an intuitive interface structure that makes people more inclined to use your site.

 4 examples of modern web application design

 Familiar patterns bring predictability, a highly respected product feature.
-And if you want to design a web app, make sure to comprise the golden standard.
-Here are some examples to pry about.
+And if you want to design a web app, make sure to take inspiration from the golden standard.
+Here are some examples to consider about.

 #1.
 E-commerce — Amazon